How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 ```

-In this example, the class Example is introduced to encapsulate the Argc variable and provide static member functions to access and modify its value.
-The static member variable Argc is initialized to 0 outside the class definition.
-Within the wmain function, you can use Example::SetArgc(argc) to store the value of argc in the static member variable.
-Similarly, Example::GetArgc() allows you to retrieve the stored value of Argc.

 Conclusion
 Static member functions in C++ provide a powerful tool for encapsulating functionality that is not tied to specific instances of a class.
 They allow you to access and manipulate static member variables and perform operations that are independent of object state.
 In your code, you successfully utilized a static member function to manage and access the Argc variable.

-By understanding and utilizing static member functions effectively, you can enhance code organization, improve encapsulation, and achieve more flexible and maintainable code.
+By understanding and utilizing static member functions effectively, i can enhance code organization, improve encapsulation, and achieve more flexible and maintainable code.